Is there a test for ankylosing spondylitis?

 - Ease symptoms.

-- Help you keep good posture.
+- Help you keep good posture, flexibility, and strength.

 - Keep the disease from progressing, or slow its progress.

 - Medications to help with pain and inflammation.